charliegerard/myo_drone/README.md

 Node.js for server
 Express for web app deployment
-Faye for publishing and subscribing between leap, server and drone Leap.js for converting leap motions into javascript jQuery for browser displays
+Faye for publishing and subscribing between leap, server and drone Myo.js for converting the Myo commands in Javascript jQuery for browser displays

 Learn More